crazyhottommy/pyflow-scATACseq/README.md

   * The second column is the path to the `10x cellranger_atac` produced `possorted_bam.bam`
   * The `cluster_id.csv` is a two column csv file **with** header (does not matter what name you give).
 The first column is the cell barcode, the second column is the cluster id (can be numeric or strings).

-**make sure the cluster_id.csv is named exactly as sample.csv**
+**make sure the cluster_id.csv is named exactly as sample.csv**.

-if the sample column is sample1, it should be sample1.csv for the cluster information csv file.
+e.g. if the sample column is sample1, it should be sample1.csv for the cluster information csv file.

 ```